-So, the short answer is no, you cannot give your dog ibuprofen for pain, unless you have been specifically directed to do so by your veterinarian provider.
+So, the short answer is no, ibuprofen should not be used as pain relief for dogs, unless you have been specifically directed to do so by your veterinarian provider.

 If you have been directed to give your dog ibuprofen by your vet, make sure the medication is accompanied with very careful instructions and strict dosages to adhere to, and follow those instructions and dosages religiously.